Easy Tuna Kimchi Fried Rice

 Difficulty Easy

-Yes, kimchi and tuna taste AMAZING together!
+Yes, kimchi and canned tuna taste AMAZING together!
 All the bright acidity of kimchi.
 All the briny, umami-packed flavor of tuna.
-SO GOOD!
+They complement each other so nicely.

 While I love Spam Kimchi Fried Rice, it’s better as a luxurious treat.
 For an everyday Kimchi Fried Rice recipe, I prefer canned tuna.
 A light, quick, and easy swap.
 But without all that saturated fat and heaviness.